 What is self-esteem?
 Self-esteem has to do with a person’s opinion of themselves.
 It’s connected to their sense of identity, belonging in the world, and self-confidence.
-Self-esteem encompasses beliefs, “I am competent” or “I am worthy,” as well as emotional states such as triumph, despair, pride, and shame.
+Some of the beliefs associated with self-esteem include feelings of competency and worth, as well as various emotional states, like shame, pride, triumph, and despair.

 For teens, self-esteem is especially important, as low self-esteem can be tied to anxiety, depression, poor performance in school, and trouble in relationships.
 However, it’s possible to boost self-esteem in teens!
 Learn more about self-esteem activities for teens today and reach out to Ascend for more information about adolescent mental health treatment in California.